 Au Gres, MI 48703

-In addition to our signature "1857 Island Lighthouse Dining Adventure Cruise" Charity Island will now be offering Bed & Breakfast experience at the light keepers home on Big Charity Island for the 2012 season.
-Dinner Cruise Guests can now opt to have dinner and spend the evening in one of the four upstairs bedrooms that share the bathroom w/shower facilities at the end of the hall.
-Other accommodations include all the amenities of a typical B & B on the mainland but with the quiet ambiance of an island lighthouse location.
-Charity Island is a 300 acre forested island with three miles of shoreline that is managed as a wildlife refuge by the Federal Fish & Wildlife Service.
+In addition to our signature "1857 Island Lighthouse Dining Adventure Cruise" Charity Island will be offering the lightkeepers home as a weekly Vacation Rental with a three day minimum Stay beginning September 2013.
+The five bedroom home rents for $2,500 for six night seven day stay, or $1,200 for a three day stay which includes transportation to and from Charity Island, a 300 acre forested island with three miles of shoreline is managed as a wildlife refuge by the Federal Fish & Wildlife Service.
 Located in the middle of Saginaw Bay ten miles from shore, ferryboats offering rides to Charity Island depart from both Caseville and East Tawas.
-Go to our website for additional information or call us.
+Go to our for additional information or call us 989 254 7710.
 We would love to hear from you.

 2. Tawas Point Lighthouse